By Patrick Hickey Jr.

 Review Fix: What inspired your latest single?

-Review Fix: What are your goals for the rest of 2021?
+Review Fix: What are your goals for 2021?

 Review Fix: Anything else you’d like to add?